KevinColemanInc/mew/README.md

 If it doesn't exist, it will try to make one and save it to the db.

 #### Required params
+meter[mid] - serial number
-meter[mid] - user friend id of the meter meter[bluetooth_mac] - bluetooth mac address of the meter user[user_id] - email paired with Auth token user[user_token] - auth token given by session creation format - should always equal 'json'
+meter[bluetooth_mac] - bluetooth mac address of the meter meter[model] - model of the meter should always be "glucose_meter" meter[display_name] - display name of the meter user[user_id] - email paired with Auth token user[user_token] - auth token given by session creation format - should always equal 'json'